jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/architecture/architecture.md

 ## CLI
 The cli topology contains nodes which are connected with ODL via the CLI.

-A node in CONF DS contains information on how the Frinx ODL controller should connect to CLI devices (i.e. IP address, port, username, password, etc.) and a node in OPER DS contains the state of connection with available-capabilities.
+A node in CONF DS contains information on how the FRINX ODL controller should connect to CLI devices (i.e. IP address, port, username, password, etc.) and a node in OPER DS contains the state of connection with available-capabilities.

 CLI mountpoints are registered under these nodes.
 Configuration and state on the device can be obtained from the mountpoint.

 ## NETCONF
-The topology-netconf topology contains nodes which are connected with Frinx ODL through NETCONF.
-A node in CONF DS contains information on how the Frinx ODL controller should connect to NETCONF devices (i.e. IP address, port, username, password, etc.) and a node in OPER DS contains the state of connection with available-capabilities.
+The topology-netconf topology contains nodes which are connected with FRINX ODL through NETCONF.
+A node in CONF DS contains information on how the FRINX ODL controller should connect to NETCONF devices (i.e. IP address, port, username, password, etc.) and a node in OPER DS contains the state of connection with available-capabilities.

 NETCONF mountpoints are registered under these nodes.
 Configuration and state on the device can be obtained from a mountpoint.